russ26/wikipedia-vector-search/README.md

 }
 ```

-## Run Encoding and Store the Vector in the database
+## Store Wikipedia data in the database

-5000 Wikipedia articles have already been downloaded and added to the `data/` folder, so switch to that folder.
+5000 Wikipedia articles have already been downloaded, vectorized, and added to the `data/` folder, so switch to that folder.
 We will run encoding on the application side and store the vector inside the database.

 `wikipedia_tiny.json` is meant to be used with [`mongoimport`](https://www.mongodb.com/docs/database-tools/mongoimport/) or Compass to import data, whereas `wikipedia_tiny.gz` is the same file but compressed to make it easier to transfer around.
 This file contains 5,000 total records of cleaned wikipedia pages in English, French, German, Italian, and Frisian.